ibm-cloud-docs/openshift/openshift_app_deploy.md

 ## Deploying an app on an Intel AI Accelerator (Gaudi 3) machine
 {: #intel-gpu-app}

+This feature is available for allowlisted accounts only.
+To request access, see [Requesting access to allowlisted features](/docs/openshift?topic=openshift-allowlist-request).
+{: note}

 Complete the following example to deploy Intel Gaudi’s PyTorch container image that a retreives a Gaudi device by using the `resource.limits` field.
 Before you begin, make sure your cluster meets the following requirements.